Poisson manifolds of strong compact type over 2-tori

 \begin{defi} We define $M_2$ to be the subset of the bundle

 consisting of all K\"{a}hler classes. \end{defi}

-It can be shown that $M_2$ is a real-analytic manifold of dimension $60$.
+It can be shown that $M_2$ is a real-analytic manifold of dimension $60$ (see \cite[Lemma VIII.9.3]{barth1984compact} and its proof).
 One should think of a point in $M_2$ as an equivalence class of marked K3 surfaces together with a specified K\"{a}hler class.
-Note that there is a projection map $\pi:M_2\to M_1$.
+Note that there is a projection map $\pr:M_2\to M_1$.

-Inspired by some analysis of the K\"{a}hler cone of K3 surfaces, which we will not go into here, one can make the following definitions.
+Inspired by some analysis of the K\"{a}hler cone of K3 surfaces (see \cite[Section VIII.3 and VIII.9]{barth1984compact}) one makes the following definitions.